Professional Certificate in Children and Loss

 Aims and objectives of the course

-This Professional Certificate in Children and Loss aims to equip professionals working with children with an informed understanding of bereavement and loss in children and adolescents.
+The Professional Certificate in Children and Loss aims provides participants who work with bereaved children with an informed understanding of bereavement and loss in children and adolescents.

 Specific educational objectives

-The programme aims to equip students with knowledge, skills, attitudes and value to:-
+The programme provides students with knowledge, skills, attitudes and value to :

-- Evaluate the different types of loss experienced by children at different stages in their development e.g. younger children and adolescents, loss through separation and divorce
+Evaluate different types of loss experienced by children at different stages in their development e.g. younger children and adolescents, loss through separation and divorce

 MODULE 1 – UNDERSTANDING CHILDREN & LOSS